A sound bridge can be a dynamic storytelling tool when it is skillfully constructed and strategically applied in audio post production.

 A sound bridge uses sound to connect one visual scene to another.
 At its most basic, a sound bridge leads a viewer in or out of a scene.

 Understanding Sound Bridge

-A sound bridge is a transitional device used in film to connect one visual scene to another through sound.
-At its most basic, a sound bridge leads an audience in or out of a scene.
+A sound bridge is a transitional tool used in film to connect one visual scene to another through sound.
+At its most basic a sound bridge leads an audience in or out of a scene.

 A sound bridge occurs when the sound of the next scene begins while images of the last scene remain on-screen or when a sound lingers as the next scene appears.
 Sound effects, narration, dialogue, music or a combination of these elements can be used to create the transition.
 That night, it was compelling to us to see the drama that can be achieved when a dynamic sound bridge is used to link two scenes together.

 Using Sound to Create Drama

 There is a scene in Big Bad Love where the sound of an oncoming train comes into play long before the train appears on-screen.
 We hear the train approaching but can’t see it—adding tension and mystery to the scene.
 The movie is transitioning from a lighthearted scene to one in which the audience is in the dark, anticipating something bad will happen.
 Here, the convergence of emotions is dramatic.
 This complex bridge pairs dissension with foreshadowing to create a powerful cinematic moment that engages the audience on many levels.